-In absentia status provides an opportunity for graduate students to engage in approved study in a location at least 100 miles away from the University’s Ithaca campus during the academic year while continuing to work under the guidance of the Special Committee.
+In absentia status provides an opportunity for graduate students to engage in approved study in a location at least 100 miles away from the University's campus location for the program in which the student has been registered (e.g. Ithaca, Geneva, Cornell Tech) during the academic year while continuing to work under the guidance of the Special Committee.
 Provided the proposed arrangement enhances the student’s program of study, the student may earn registration units.
-In absentia is limited to no more than 8 semesters, and students must reside more than 100 miles from Ithaca.
+In absentia is limited to no more than 8 semesters, and students must reside more than 100 miles away from the University's campus location for the program in which the student has been registered (e.g. Ithaca, Geneva, Cornell Tech).
 Students in absentia are eligible for loans, fellowships, and assistantships (assuming the assistantship can be performed away from campus), but not for on-campus employment.

 Students in absentia are expected to abide by the same limitations on employment as students registered on-campus: no more than 5 hours per week for students on TA, GA, or RAships; no more than 8 hours per week for students on training grants, fellowship or TAship.